Skip to main content

 Tests for Non-Hodgkin Lymphoma

-If you have signs or symptoms that suggest you might have lymphoma, exams and tests will be done to find out for sure and, if so, to determine the exact type of lymphoma.
+If you have signs or symptoms that suggest you might have non-Hodgkin lymphoma (NHL), exams and tests will be done to find out for sure.

 Medical history and physical exam

-Your doctor will want to get a complete medical history, including information about your symptoms, possible risk factors, and other medical conditions.
+Your doctor will want to get a complete medical history, including information about your symptoms, possible risk factors, and any other medical conditions you have.

 The doctor also might order blood tests to look for signs of infection or other problems.
 Blood tests aren't used to diagnose lymphoma, though.
 If the doctor suspects that lymphoma might be causing your symptoms, they might recommend a biopsy of a swollen lymph node or other affected area.